pilight/pilight/README.md

 - Added support for the 1-Wire ds18b20 temperature sensor.
 - Added threads library to which every function can register it's necessary threads.
 - Implemented cmake and optional build paramaters.
+- Added debug compilation mode that makes all memory actions verbose.

 New config syntax: